 Markdown

 Notetxt features support for Markdown, a lightweight markup language created by John Gruber.
-It's commonly used when writing things such as documents, blogs, or notes.
+It is most commonly used when writing things such as documents, blogs, or notes.

-To learn the syntax that Markdown uses, it's recommended that you read this Markdown Cheat Sheet created by markdownguide.org.
+To learn the syntax that Markdown uses, I recommend reading the Markdown Cheat Sheet created by markdownguide.org, which contains various examples of syntax being used as well.

-While Notetxt supports all base Markdown syntax, including raw HTML, it also utilises a few plugins that allow you to extend your Markdown. 👇
+While Notetxt supports most base Markdown syntax, it also supports and utilises a few plugins which allow you to extend your Markdown! 👇

-The above alerts will be displayed as shown below:
+The alerts will be displayed as shown in the screenshot below:

 Notetxt includes support for KaTeX, a typesetting library which allows the rendering of math within your Markdown.

-To add math into your Markdown, use the following syntax:
+To utilise KaTeX in your Markdown, use the following syntax:

 Notetxt includes support for emoji shortcodes, which certain platforms like GitHub use to display emoji's with a related name.
 You can view an emoji cheat sheet here, which contains every shortcode that is supported.